If you found your way here…

 In short, we need new ways of seeing and being.
 This blog is meant to help.

-Informed by more than 20 years as an interdisciplinary teacher-scholar in sociology and environmental studies, and by my recent book, Beyond the Knowledge Crisis, “Getting to Know Reality” strikes at the root of our crises: the problematic paradigms shaping the systems within which we operate and through which we impact the world and its inhabitants.
+Informed by more than 20 years as an interdisciplinary teacher-scholar in sociology and environmental studies and by my recent book, Beyond the Knowledge Crisis, “Getting to Know Reality” strikes at the root of our crises: the problematic paradigms shaping the systems within which we operate and through which we impact the world and its inhabitants.

-- Guide class development and day-to-day planning
+- Guide class design, development, and planning

 - Facilitate collaboration across disciplines